Now: Ruskington Free Church, Chestnut Street, Ruskington

 Another Wesleyan Methodist chapel called the “Zion Chapel” is located on Chestnut Street, Ruskington.
 It has a gabled porch and ashlar tablet above which reads: “Zion 1883“. (pictured right)

-In 1883 the Church cost £200, however, the Wesleyan Reform Fellowship in the Village date back to the 1850s.
-At one time in its history the Chapel on Chestnut Street had trouble accommodating all of its worshippers and “… rent availability of seats was at a premium.“
+In 1883 the Church cost £200 (equivalent to about £30,000 today – 2023), however, the Wesleyan Reform Fellowship in the Village date back to the 1850s.
+At one time in its history the Chapel on Chestnut Street had trouble accommodating all of its worshippers and “… rent availability of seats was at a premium.”

 For much of its history the Church has had a full time Minister who has had oversight of the fellowship.
 The Manse, neighbouring the Church was built in 1923.
 A plaque commemorating the Rev. J.H.
 Oliver is mounted at the front of the Church.
 [N.B.
 John Henry Oliver is buried in Plot A, Grave 180, Ruskington Cemetery.]